Rivers Run Through It

 Henry Estate Winery in the Umpqua Valley northwest of Roseburg is one of the state’s wine pioneers.
 With three generations of Henrys working at the winery, you’re bound to meet one of them.
 After tasting through their syrah, merlot, pinot noir and pinot gris, pick out a bottle, grab some of the local cheeses they sell, and kick back in their stunning gardens.

 You’ve gotta see this

-When I’m not out on the boat, I love to relax with a fly pole in my hand.
-Southern Oregon has some of greatest stretches of fly fishing water in the world, and after a day on the North Umpqua River you can’t beat the Steamboat Inn east of Roseburg.
+When I’m not out on the boat, I love to relax with a fly rod in my hand.
+Southern Oregon has some of the best stretches of fly fishing water in the world, and after a day on the North Umpqua River, you can’t beat the Steamboat Inn east of Roseburg.
 They do a multi-course, family-style dinner that’s out of this world, especially when the steelhead are running.

 A treat worth driving out of your way